The FSF Day 2019

 divides her time between locations as exotic as Österlen, Copenhagen, Stockholm and Bombay.
 Originally a stills photographer, she also holds a degree in art sciences as well as having graduated from Stockholms Filmskola in 2004 and the National Danish Film School in 2009.
 Her catalogue of work ranges from sci-fi, documentaries, art projects and Bollywood-movies to commercials.

 Her most recent assignment is the TV series Rebecka Martinsson.
-This autumn she will be working on two projects, Ninja Thyberg’s feature film Bella Cherry set in the pornographic film business of Los Angeles, and Clara Sola a feature film about a woman with magical powers set in Costa Rica and directed by Nathalie Álvarez Mesén.
+This autumn she will be working on two projects, Ninja Thyberg’s feature film Jessica set in the pornographic film business of Los Angeles, and Clara Sola a feature film about a woman with magical powers set in Costa Rica and directed by Nathalie Álvarez Mesén.

 Ulf Brantås, FSF